Best Air Rifle Review: Training and Pest Control

 The review process began with a meticulous review of what is available on the market.
-We eliminated right away anything a three-star rating or lower on Amazon; we have enough faith in fellow air rifle searchers to believe these options just aren’t worth the time.
+We eliminated right away anything with a three-star rating or lower on Amazon.

 From this, we got a list of about 15 different rifles.
-We then went through and eliminated several based on some of the criteria we just mentioned to reduce the list and prepare for testing.
+We then went through them and eliminated several based on some of the criteria we just mentioned.
+Here are the results:

 Elimination Round 1

 The first round of elimination was done based on the size or weight of gun.
 It doesn’t make sense to be carrying around an air rifle that weighs over ten pounds.

 It might be okay for target practice in your backyard, but the moment you want to walk around, you’ll be kicking yourself for having to carry around such a heavy object.

 Two of the top options we eliminated based on weight are the Hatsan 95 Air Rifle Combo (11.7 pounds) and the Ruger Air Magnum Combo air rifle (11.5 pounds).